 - Degenerative - Individuals with degenerative disorders may not show them until developmental milestones.
 This can look like disruptions in skills, abilities, and functions.
 In some cases, the disorder may not be detected until they are a child or adolescent.

-Free consultation on your case by a Chicago-based birth injury attorney
+Free consultation on your case by Chicago-based birth injury lawyers

-The intellectual and developmental disorder lawyers at Romanucci & Blandin have proven success in these types of cases.
-If you or a loved one has suffered injury or wrongful death, please contact our office at email@example.com, 312-458-1000 or click here for a free evaluation of your case.
+The IDD attorneys at Romanucci & Blandin have proven success in these types of cases.
+If you or a loved one has suffered medical malpractice resulting in an IDD, please contact our office at email@example.com, 312-458-1000 or click here for a free evaluation of your case.
 There is never a fee until you are compensated for your injuries at the end of the case.

 Disclaimer: The content found on this page is not legal assistance and contacting the birth injury lawyers at Romanucci & Blandin’s law office for a free consultation regarding personal injury cases and birth injury claims does not constitute an attorney-client relationship.

 - Romanucci & Blandin Blog, February 21, 2024

 - Romanucci & Blandin Blog, March 13, 2023